Divergent Wealth Advisors Has $187.27 Million Stock Holdings in iShares S&P 500 ETF (NYSEARCA:IVV)

-Divergent Wealth Advisors increased its holdings in iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 21.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 412,765 shares of the company’s stock after acquiring an additional 73,210 shares during the period. iShares S&P 500 ETF comprises approximately 38.8% of Divergent Wealth Advisors’ portfolio, making the stock its biggest holding.
-Divergent Wealth Advisors owned about 0.06% of iShares S&P 500 ETF worth $187,267,000 at the end of the most recent quarter.
+Divergent Wealth Advisors grew its holdings in shares of iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 21.6% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 412,765 shares of the company’s stock after acquiring an additional 73,210 shares during the period. iShares S&P 500 ETF comprises approximately 38.8% of Divergent Wealth Advisors’ holdings, making the stock its largest position.
+Divergent Wealth Advisors owned about 0.06% of iShares S&P 500 ETF worth $187,267,000 as of its most recent SEC filing.

-Several other hedge funds have also added to or reduced their stakes in the company.
-Wealth Alliance Advisory Group LLC grew its holdings in shares of iShares S&P 500 ETF by 4.5% in the first quarter.
-Wealth Alliance Advisory Group LLC now owns 53,019 shares of the company’s stock valued at $24,054,000 after acquiring an additional 2,265 shares in the last quarter.
-Veracity Capital LLC grew its holdings in iShares S&P 500 ETF by 37.6% during the first quarter.
-Veracity Capital LLC now owns 6,271 shares of the company’s stock valued at $2,845,000 after purchasing an additional 1,712 shares during the period.
-SOL Capital Management CO grew its holdings in iShares S&P 500 ETF by 14.0% during the first quarter.
-SOL Capital Management CO now owns 6,392 shares of the company’s stock valued at $2,900,000 after purchasing an additional 785 shares during the period.
-Donald L. Hagan LLC grew its holdings in iShares S&P 500 ETF by 1.5% during the first quarter.
-Donald L. Hagan LLC now owns 5,302 shares of the company’s stock valued at $2,406,000 after purchasing an additional 80 shares during the period.
-Finally, Defined Wealth Management LLC grew its holdings in iShares S&P 500 ETF by 11.0% during the first quarter.
-Defined Wealth Management LLC now owns 23,168 shares of the company’s stock valued at $10,511,000 after purchasing an additional 2,305 shares during the period.
+Other hedge funds have also modified their holdings of the company.
+Covestor Ltd purchased a new stake in iShares S&P 500 ETF in the 4th quarter worth $26,000.
+Twin Lakes Capital Management LLC purchased a new stake in iShares S&P 500 ETF in the 4th quarter worth about $30,000.
+Cordant Inc. raised its position in iShares S&P 500 ETF by 400.0% in the 4th quarter.
+Cordant Inc. now owns 75 shares of the company’s stock worth $36,000 after purchasing an additional 60 shares during the period.
+Maryland Capital Advisors Inc. purchased a new stake in iShares S&P 500 ETF in the 4th quarter worth about $36,000.
+Finally, DB Fitzpatrick & Co Inc purchased a new stake in iShares S&P 500 ETF in the 4th quarter worth about $43,000.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.